AItransCompetition/Meet-Deadline-Requirements-Challenge/solution_demos/README.md

 # Solution

 ## Submit
-* The type of file you submit is "*.zip". the name is like "submit.zip".
+* The type of file you submit is "*.zip".
+The name is like "submit.zip".
-* The "submit.zip" is gotten by compressed a folder called submit.The path is like following:
+* The "submit.zip" is gotten by compressing a folder called "submit".
+The path is like following:
 ```
 submit
 │   solution.py